 The resulting answers are always interesting.
 Most people will answer with items such as old photographs, maybe their laptop for work purposes and sentimental handmade items or things that have been passed down for years through their families.

 People no longer value objects as much as they used to.
-Value is instead found in travel, meeting new people and seeking healthy outdoor lifestyles.
+Value is instead found in travel, meeting new people and seeking healthy outdoor experiences.

 What’s key here is making the best of our lives, finding out what makes us happy and potentially what might be blocking us from leading a fulfilling life each day.
 Sometimes the source of unhappiness is our own homes, which can be difficult to realise.
 This is where a mindful approach comes in.